AetherialMist/JavaLearning/chapter-001/lesson-001/README.md

       quotes, it became a `char`.
     * There will be more on `char`s in a later chapter!
 As they too have special properties.

+> _What does primitive mean in this context?_

+Excellent question!
+Primitive in this context simply means they are the most basic types in the language.
+They don't do anything on their own, and they have no **_methods_** (a future topic).
+These types have a single purpose: to represent a simple value of their respective type.

 ## Non-primitive Types

 The non-primitive type we care about _right now_ is called the `String`.
 A `String` is an ordered collection of